Sheltered (video game)

 Sheltered is a post-apocalyptic survival game developed by Unicube.
-Team17 published it on March 17, 2016, for Linux, Microsoft Windows, OS X, PlayStation 4, Xbox One, Android, iOS, and Nintendo Switch.
+Team17 published it on 17 March 2016, for Linux, Microsoft Windows, OS X, PlayStation 4, Xbox One, Android, iOS, and Nintendo Switch.
 Players control a family that survives a nuclear war by taking refuge in an abandoned underground war shelter that they found.
 As their supplies run low, the family must scrounge above ground.

-A sequel, Sheltered 2 was announced during the 22nd of April 2021, set for release on Steam in 2021.

 Gameplay

 A family survives a nuclear war by taking refuge in an underground shelter.
 Players must guide the family to survive various threats, such as starvation, radiation poisoning, and dehydration.

 Players will need to extend the shelter, build toilets and showers for hygiene and stress prevention, and storage for all manner of items, including food, water and crafting components and upgrade many aspects of the shelter to improve the lives of the family.

 Each family member starts with two traits, choosing a positive one when creating the characters, and including a negative one when the game starts.
-Negative traits can be changed to positive ones if certain conditions are met (e.g unhygienic can be changed to hygienic by contracting food poisoning).
+Negative traits can be changed to positive ones if certain conditions are met (e.g., unhygienic can be changed to hygienic by contracting food poisoning).
+Sheltered also features permadeath for characters.

 Players will also choose a pet for their family, the pet can provide many different advantages if they keep the pet alive, and if the pet dies, each family member will suffer severe trauma.

 In order to get supplies for the shelter, the family will need to go on expeditions, the map is randomly generated, and different locations contain different loot unique to them.

 On the surface, family members will meet survivors of the nuclear war, these characters have procedurally generated appearance, stats, and traits, these survivors can be killed for their items, traded with, or even recruited to their shelter, though players will have to carefully watch what the survivors say prior to recruitment as "psychopathic" survivors may try murdering the characters in their shelter before running away, if their loyalty has gone up completely, then the recruit will not attempt any murder, and can go on expeditions themselves.
 NPC survivors are more liable to come in groups or armed with more powerful weapons as the days go on.